smilagros246/champ/README.md

 After this, you can use the new_map to do pure navigation.

 ### 2.3 Autonomous Navigation:
+#### Aditional step to use object detection:
+To include the object detection node using YOLOv8 follow the installation step from [ROS2_fundamentals](https://github.com/smilagros246/ROS2_fundamentals.git)

 #### 2.3.1 Run the Gazebo environment: